ferchault/iago/docs/gettingstarted.rst

 Location
   Folder that may contain :ref:`buckets <whatis-bucket>`.
 Can be on local disk or on a remote system.
 Iago will not distinguish by the data storage location.

+.. _whatis-analyser:

+Analyser
+  Script that defines what properties to extract from raw data.
+As soon as a run has completed, *iago* can calculate the derivative information like a plane fitted through a set of coordinates.
+The result of all this is stored in the database you can query with *jupyter*.
+In order to make this work, you need to tell *iago* which properties to calculate for which part of the system.
+This is done in the analyser script *iago-analysis.py*.
+Per :ref:`bucket <whatis-bucket>`, there is exactly one analyser script.

 This structure roughly equates to the following folder layout:

 ::

   bucket-name-6d78579fa1e849a2a58f794fa784c1ea
+  |-- iago-analysis.py
+  |-- iagodb.json
   |
   |-- input/
   |   |-- input.xyz